I’ve been tracking my spending for 7+ years now and I am proud to share with you the latest Personal Finance Budget & Expense Sheet. 😀

 (3) This sheet also assumes you take the STANDARD deduction (6200), which… if your NYS tax paid is greater (row 38 + 44), you will be ITEMIZING.
 (Sheet is currently in the making).

 Don’t be a victim of yourself and see this happen –> 💸 (money flying away)

 < center><<<<<<< te a copy in your personal Gmail account (File --> Create a Copy).
 If you found this useful, care to Venmo me (@winniem)or Chase QP some coffee money so I can work on those feature requests? 😉

 Features to be updated

-- Itemized deductions (this includes charity, medical expenses, self-employment credits, etc)
+- Itemized deductions (this includes state deduction, charity, medical expenses, self-employment credits, etc)

 - Student loan payment / tax deduction

 - Children related expenses and credits